Mount Rainier National Park Itinerary (From Locals)

 July and August are the busiest times to visit Rainier, but it’s worth braving a few crowds to see the wildflowers blooming in the alpine meadows — they usually peak around mid-August.

 Crowds start to lessen in September, and by early October, there are fall colors in the meadows.
-Although the temperatures dip down the 50s and there are higher chances of rain, fall is a great time to visit Mount Rainier.
+Although the temperatures dip down the 50s and there are higher chances of rain, fall is still a great time to visit Mount Rainier.

-Come prepared with rain jackets and a few more layers, since the weather can change quickly, and you’ll get to experience the park with significantly fewer tourists.
+Come prepared with rain jackets and a few more layers, since the weather can change quickly, and you’ll experience the park with significantly fewer tourists.
 By November, many trails and roads at higher elevations have closed for the year, so visit by early October to have as much of the park accessible as possible.

 Mount Rainier National Park entrances